susietteadams/CSDA-1050F18S1/SusietteAdams 303594/spint 1/README.md

 The boundaries of this project:

-Upon completion the results will outline the cities that are most livable / cost effective for renter’s base on the locations.
+Upon completion the results will outline the cities that are most livable / cost effective for renter’s base on the locations.
-Evaluating factors such as household income and market indicators will be used to determine if there are correlations between the costs of the housing in the top Canadian cities.
+Evaluating factors such as household income and market indicators will be used to determine if there are correlations between the costs of the housing in the top Canadian cities.
-Completion of this project will be by August 27th 2019.
+Completion of this project will be by August 27th 2019.

 Research questions

-What are the top 10 cities with the highest and lowest average income?
+What are the top 10 cities with the highest and lowest average income?
-What cities have the highest and lowest rent cost?
+What cities have the highest and lowest rent cost?
-What are the Market Indicators that affects rents cost in these cities?
+What are the Market Indicators that affects rents cost in these cities?

 What is needed to be done to run the codes?